decentxyz/houndry-toolkit/README.md

-  start-fork         	starts a fork of a chain start-forks        	starts forks of multiple chains start-glue         	starts the glue service stop-all-forks     	lists all running forks stop-fork stop-glue          	starts the glue service
+  start-fork         	starts a fork of a chain start-forks        	starts forks of multiple chains start-glue         	starts the glue service stop-all-forks     	stops all running forks stop-fork stop-glue          	starts the glue service
 ```